survivejs/react-book/manuscript/06_react_and_flux.md

 Now the implementation of our `App` is quite clean.
 We have managed to separate various concerns into separate aspects.

-We can build new behaviors for various functionalities, such as undo, in this manner.
+We can build new decorators for various functionalities, such as undo, in this manner.
 By slicing our logic into higher order components we get an application that is easier to develop.
-Best of all behaviors such as the one we implemented can be easily reused in some other project.
+Best of all decorators such as the one we implemented can be easily reused in some other project.

 ## Conclusion